Val Robinson (field hockey): Football

 Robinson also played football for Accrington Ladies, but the team folded in 1959 when she was 16 years old.
 She then became one of several players to join nearby Preston Ladies.
 Preston's manager Kath Latham recalled: "Matt Busby came to see one of our matches at Blackpool.
 He sat in the stands and remarked to the people around him that Val was the best player he had ever seen in his life and if she had been a man, he would have signed her up there and then, to play for Manchester United!"
 In the 1962 season Robinson was named Preston's joint-Player of the Year and Sheila Parker was Young Player of the Year.
 Robinson stopped playing football shortly afterwards, to focus on her hockey career.

-Personal life and death

-Robinson married Gwyn Robinson, a rugby-mad Welshman.
-They didn't have any children.
-She managed to maintain her athleticism despite smoking and drinking.
-Robinson died from cancer on 13 February 2022, at the age of 80.